Chinese Submitted Surnames

 From Chinese 霍 (huò) referring to the ancient state of Huo, which existed during the Zhou dynasty in what is now the city of Huozhou in Shanxi province.

 Korean form of Huang, from Sino-Korean 黃 (hwang).
-It is also a Chinese alternate transcription of the same name chiefly used in Taiwan.
+It is also an alternate transcription of the Chinese name.

 Ji 纪, 紀 Chinese